 - Many SEO professionals have been adversely affected by COVID-19.
 Half reported budget cuts, half reported slowing down link building operations, and some reported losing jobs.
 (Link Doctor)

 Let’s Start Link Building Now!

 There you go!
 You have covered the spiciest and powerful Link Building Statistics of 2021.
-Some statistics might have made you think, and some might have made you revisit your linking building strategy.
+Some statistics might have made you think, and some might have made you revisit your link building strategy.

 That’s exactly what we wanted to achieve with this post!
 We wanted to once again highlight the importance of good quality links among our readers.
 We wish to encourage our visitors to try multi-channel link-building strategies, including content marketing, guest posting, link insertions, press releases, and more.